Contexter/fountainai_openapi_parser/README.md

 ---

-This README provides a comprehensive guide for integrating the OpenAPI parser into a FastAPI app, with examples for loading and validating OpenAPI files, using parsed data in endpoints, and automating validation in a CI/CD pipeline.
+This README provides an updated, comprehensive guide for integrating the OpenAPI parser into a FastAPI app, with examples for loading and validating OpenAPI files, using parsed data in endpoints, and automating validation in a CI/CD pipeline.